It all started when Eve took a bite out of Adam’s apple and she conceived. Life grew from that apple on a tree and so did technology.

 Disowned but never robbed of his childhood – Adopted as an infant by Paul and Clara Jobs living in Mountain View, California gave Steve love and stability.

-Survived by his wife, Laurene Powell Jobs and 3 children (one son and two daughters) Steve had another child from a relationship.
+Survived by his wife, Laurene Powell Jobs spends her wealthy time as an education philanthropist and immigration reform campaigner pushing for passage of the Dream Act had 3 children (one son and two daughters) with Steve who had another child from a relationship.
 His sister is an American novelist Mona E. Simpson.
-Steve Jobs’ mother remarries: Joanne Carole Schieble Simpson is a speech therapist.
+Steve Jobs’ mother remarries: Joanne Carole Schieble Simpson a speech therapist.

 Private funeral services held on Friday, October 7th, 2011 for family members.